License GuideSOC 31-2011

 Read more

-Occupational therapy assistant licenses require continuing education to renew.
-Your state board sets the specific hour requirement and mandatory topics (usually ethics and state regulations).
-Check your state's licensing board website for exact renewal deadlines and course requirements before your license expires.
+Occupational therapy assistant renewal requires continuing education.
+Your state board sets the hour requirement and mandates specific topics.
+Ethics and state regulations appear on most boards' lists.
+Check your state's requirements before your renewal deadline.

 Is This For You